xavierog/codemirror-mode-pcre/README.md

 ## Non-features
 codemirror-mode-pcre does **not** offer:
 - completion (e.g. suggesting POSIX class names or script names for `\p` and `\P`);
-- tooltips reflecting what the various parts of an expression actually mean;
+- tooltips reflecting what the various parts of an expression actually mean.
-- support for fancy module loaders.

 Those may come in the future though.